 Bridging loans: Things you should know

 Though a bridging loan rate is quite high when compared to ordinary mortgage, it still proves cost-effective because bridging loan is after all a short term loan; i.e. you will have to pay the rate over a much shorter period of time.
 This helps in raising finance in an extremely cost-effective manner.
 You should also take note of the fact that a bridging loan rate is calculated not on a yearly basis but month-wise.
 Bridging loans may be classified into two main categories: Open bridging loans and Close bridging loans.
 A closed bridging loan is borrowed under circumstances when the borrower has already signed a deal by means of which he will get back the money to repay the loan and simply waiting for the payment to be made; i.e. the money to come.
 Open bridge loans are borrowed when the borrower has not yet agreed to such sale of his property.

 If you are planning to take a bridging loan choose a bridging loan lending bank or company that can be trusted and is reputed enough among its clients.
 It is best to opt for a bridging loan lending company that belongs to BFASA or the Bridging Finance Association of South Africa.

 Bridging loan is an ideal short term loan that can fulfill your immediate requirements of money.
-This explains why these loans are gaining so much in popularity in the present times in spite of the high bridging loan rate.When Couples Fight Over Neatness - WSJ.com
+This explains why these loans are gaining so much in popularity in the present times in spite of the high bridging loan rate.As Boeing Hits Turbulence Uncle Sam Flies to Its Aid - WSJ.com